Skip to main content Accessibility information

 BA (Hons) Football Coaching & Development

 Turn your passion for football into a varied and exciting career.
-You'll learn about the football industry, including coaching, player development, talent identification, inclusion, leadership and management, performance analysis, practical football development, and how football can be used as a force for positive social change.
+You'll learn about the football industry including coaching, player development, talent identification, inclusion, leadership and management, performance analysis, practical football development, and how football can be used for positive social change.

 Students playing football during a practical coaching session